IanSCotton/Reversi-Code/README.md

 ## Functions of the code:
 ### Pre-game:
-•	The player can choose from a wide array of AIs and themselves who will play as purple (going first) and who will play as yellow (going second), each AI has specific stats and descriptions.
+•	The player can choose from a wide array of AIs and themselves who will play as purple (going first) and who will play as yellow (going second), each AI has specific stats and descriptions. \n
 •	The player can use a slider to decide on the lengths of animations from 0-100 (milliseconds)
 •	The player can click on a button that shows how to play, it has three panels simply explaining the game
 •	The player can click on a button that shows all AIs, once pressed this cannot be unpressed and will allow the player to choose a wider array of AIs to play against